amplication/docs/docs/faqs/faqs.md

 <details>
   <summary>Can I work with GitLab (or other git providers) besides GitHub?</summary>

-Amplication currently supports integration only with GitHub.
+Amplication currently supports integration only with GitHub, but we are planning to add support for more Git providers.
+See our [Product Roadmap](https://docs.amplication.com/docs/about/roadmap/).

 </details>